 South Pend Oreille Fire and Rescue was created by voter approved mergers of Pend Oreille Fire District No. 3, Pend Oreille Fire District No. 1 and Pend Oreille Fire District No. 7 in 2010, and more recently in 2019 the approval of the merger of Fire District No. 6 in 2019; and the merger with Pend Oreille District No. 8 in 2022.
 The area now includes the Diamond and Sacheen Lake areas, the Camden, Fertile Valley and the Deer Valley areas along with the Furport, Bead Lake, and Skookum areas, along with the Spring Valley area.
 The mergers have been an effective addition to the service to our community and we offer a higher level of service than we have experienced in the recent past.

-The 150 square mile area is served by five fire stations with a roster of approximately 45 volunteer firefighters supported by two full-time and two part-time staff members.
-The volunteers have training in structural and wildland firefighting, EMS, hazmat response and vehicle extrication.
-Our roster includes 17 certified EMS personnel who provide primarily Basic Life Support response.
-One one of our full-time staff memebers is a Paramedic.
-All of our Firefighters are trained in advanced first aid and are CPR qualified.
+Our members serve the area with training in Structural and Wildland firefighting, EMS with BLS Transport, hazmat response and vehicle extrication.
+Our roster includes over 30 certified EMS personnel that provide primarily Basic life support response.
+All of our Firefighters are trained in advanced first aid and CPR qualified.

 The area we serve is mostly rural urban interface in nature and offers occasional challenge in access and travel times.
-Our average response time for all calls is currently 8-10 minutes from the time 911 is called till the first arriving unit.
-We are on track to run about 400 calls for service in 2016, of those about 75% are EMS and we average about 10 working structure fires a year.
+Our average response time for all calls is currently 8-10.
+We are on track to run about 700 calls for service in 2021, of those about 66% are EMS and we average about 14 working structure fires a year.
 We offer 4–5 drills a month to our members so they can maintain their skills in our profession.